dumbie/AmbiPro/Readme.md

 ![AmbiPro](Screenshots/AmbiPro-screenshot2.jpg)

 ## Application Description
-AmbiPro captures your screen and synchonizes the colors to your led strip.
+AmbiPro captures your screen and synchronizes the colors to your led strip.

 ## Supported Hardware
 - Arduino using FastLED or Adalight script *¹